xinyi-hou/xinyi-hou.github.io/_pages/about.md

 # 🌷 News

+- [24 May 2024] Our paper titled "GPTZoo: A Large-scale Dataset of GPTs for the Research Community" is available on [arXiv](https://arxiv.org/abs/2405.15630).
 - [16 May 2024] Our paper titled "GPT Store Mining and Analysis" is available on [arXiv](https://arxiv.org/abs/2405.10210).
 - [19 Apr 2024] Our paper titled "LLM App Store Analysis: A Vision and Roadmap" is available on [arXiv](https://arxiv.org/abs/2404.12737).
 - [19 Apr 2024] Our paper titled "Large Language Model Supply Chain: A Research Agenda" is available on [arXiv](https://arxiv.org/abs/2404.12736).